Registration for CIG49 is open now until November 7th, 2025.

 Regional Tournaments

-All other regional rules are in place as per the CIG Rulebook.
+Regional tournaments in each of these regions will take place from January-March of 2026.
+All regional rules are in place as per the CIG Rulebook.

-*NEW THIS YEAR* Request for Regional Scores
+Request for Regional Scores

-This year teams in the competitive stream may request their final scores broken down by skill on the scorecard up to two weeks after the regional finals.
+Starting last year, teams in the competitive stream may request their final scores broken down by skill on the scorecard up to two weeks after the regional finals.
 Teams will be given an average score between all judges broken down by scene and by skill on the scorecard.
 These scores will not be up for dispute or debate and do not need to be requested by all teams.
 The goal of this addition is to provide teams with an understanding of where they are excelling or struggling on the scorecard.
 This will help teams focus their efforts the next year.
 Teams may book a workshop with the CIG to focus on specific skills.

 Each team that registers in this program is entitled to: